Activist Barington lays out demands in fight with Chico's

 Chico's plans shareholder-friendly changes by proposing that directors be elected every year, and Broader disclosed more cost cuts when the company reported earnings last week.

-"We recognize Mr. Mitarotonda's interest in serving on the Board.
-However, Chico's FAS already has a catalyst for change with Ms. Broader, and with her new team and our new Board candidates," the company said in a statement.

-Mitarotonda took aim at the company's board nominees saying Brooks might have a conflict because she works for a competitor.
+Mitarotonda took aim at Chico's board nominees saying Brooks might have a conflict since she works for a competitor.